-- The practice appeared clean and well maintained. - The provider had infection control procedures which reflected published guidance. - Staff knew how to deal with emergencies.
-Emergency life-saving medicines were in place, emergency lifesaving equipment needing review. - The provider had systems in place to help them manage risk to patients except for lone working and comprehensive legionella risk assessments. - The provider had suitable safeguarding processes and staff knew their responsibilities for safeguarding vulnerable adults and children. - The provider had thorough staff recruitment procedures - The clinical staff provided patients' care and treatment in line with current guidelines.
+- The practice appeared clean and well maintained. - The provider had infection control procedures which reflected published guidance. - Staff knew how to deal with emergencies. - The provider had effective systems in place to help them manage risk to patients, with the exception of legionella, where water temperatures were not effectively monitored. - The provider had suitable safeguarding processes and staff knew their responsibilities for safeguarding vulnerable adults and children.

-- · Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - Staff provided preventive care and support patients to ensure better oral health. - The appointment system took account of patients' - The provider had effective leadership and culture of continuous improvement. - Staff felt involved and supported and worked well as a - The provider asked staff and patients for feedback about the services they provided. - The provider dealt with complaints positively and efficiently. - The provider had suitable information governance arrangements.
+- The provider had thorough staff recruitment procedures - The clinical staff provided patients' care and treatment in line with current guidelines. - Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - Staff provided preventive care and support patients to ensure better oral health. - The appointment system took account of patients' needs. - The provider had effective leadership and culture of continuous improvement. - Staff felt involved and supported and worked well as a team. - The provider asked staff and patients for feedback about the services they provided. - The provider dealt with complaints positively and efficiently. - The provider had suitable information governance arrangements.